rfkinline/ETH-Dashboard/README.md

 # ETH Dashboard
 The dashboard is an up-to-date tracking of your key ETH and Defi indicators.
 Instead of having to use apps like Blockfolio or websites, you use this code that runs on a Pi with a LCD display.
+You inmediately see if something happens without haven to wait for a notification from your app.
 The dashboard includes:<br>
 <li> Market: Price, 24hr change and MarketCap, Dominance
 <li> Blockchain: average time and fees
 <li> Key DeFi indicators.
 Including BTC locked :-)